Pokémon Red and Blue

 - Holding B prevents wild Pokémon encounters.

 Error CodesTrainer-Fly glitch.
-For example, fleeing from the long-range Trainer on Route 6, re-enabling the ability to use the start menu with a Trainer in a location other than Route 6 and returning to Route 6 after reading the PokéMart sign in Vermilion City will bring up a '9 ERROR.' as shown in the picture on the right.
+For example, fleeing from the long-range Trainer on Route 6, re-enabling the ability to use the start menu with a Trainer in a location other than Route 6 and returning to Route 6 after reading the PokéMart sign in Vermilion City will bring up a '9 ERROR.' as shown in the picture on the left.
 This is because the PokéMart sign has a text identifier of 09, stored in the memory address CF13, so the game attempts to load the last text box ID in memory.
 The corresponding text for Route 6 doesn't exist and is presumably just a single 00 character, so the game prints a '9 ERROR.'
 The PokéMart sign in Yellow has a text identifier of 0B, which coincidentally does not give an error message, though the 'VERMILION CITY The Port of Exquisite Sunsets' sign has an identifier of 08 and brings up a '8 ERROR.' upon returning to Route 6.

 Gift Pokémon Function